Willie O'Ree: Playing career

 O'Ree faced racial taunts throughout his hockey career, including in the NHL, especially in the United States.

 He noted that racist remarks were much worse in the U.S. cities than in Toronto and Montreal, the two Canadian cities hosting NHL teams at the time, and that "Fans would yell, 'Go back to the South' and 'How come you're not picking cotton?'
 Things like that.
 It didn't bother me.
-I just wanted to be a hockey player, and if they couldn't accept that fact, that was their problem, not mine."
+I just wanted to be a hockey player, and if they couldn't accept that fact, then that was their problem, not mine."

 In the minor leagues, O'Ree won two scoring titles in the Western Hockey League (WHL) between 1961 and 1974, scoring 30 or more goals 4 times, with a high of 38 in 1964–65 and 1968–69.
 O'Ree played 50 games for the American Hockey League's New Haven Nighthawks in 1972–73.
 Most of O'Ree's playing time was with the WHL's Los Angeles Blades and San Diego Gulls.
 The latter team retired his number, which now hangs from the rafters at Pechanga Arena, formerly known as the San Diego Sports Arena.
 O'Ree continued to play in the minors until the age of 43.

 Impact on hockey

 After O'Ree's stint in the NHL, there were no other black players in the NHL until another Canadian player, Mike Marson, was drafted by the Washington Capitals in 1974.
 There were 23 black players in the NHL as of the mid-2010s.
-Art Dorrington was the first black player to sign an NHL contract, in 1950 with the New York Rangers organisation, but never played beyond the minor league level..
+Art Dorrington was the first black player to sign an NHL contract, in 1950 with the New York Rangers organisation, but never played beyond the minor league level.
 NHL players are now required to enroll in a preseason diversity training seminar, and racially based verbal abuse is punished through suspensions and fines.
+O'Ree is sometimes referred to as the "Jackie Robinson of hockey" for breaking the color barrier in hockey.

-Since 1998, O'Ree has been the NHL's Diversity Ambassador, travelling across North America to schools and hockey programs to promote messages of inclusion, dedication, and confidence.
+Since 1998, O'Ree has been the NHL's Diversity Ambassador, traveling across North America to schools and hockey programs to promote messages of inclusion, dedication, and confidence.

-Honours
+Starting in the 2017–18 season, the NHL has instituted the annual Willie O'Ree Community Hero Award to recognize "an individual who - through the game of hockey - has positively impacted his or her community, culture or society".
+It is awarded through public voting.